-The 3' end of a DNA strand terminates with a sugar molecule.
+The 3' end of a DNA strand terminates with a sugar that has a free OH group on its 3' carbon.
 This end is complementary to the 5’ end of another DNA strand.

 The 5' end of a DNA strand terminates in a phosphate group.
 This end is complementary to the 3’ end of another DNA strand.